bobbobson21/UnitTestingSystem/UNITTESTINGSYSTEM.md

 ## Reflection 2.0.0<br>

 ### What was developed<br>
+The library was refactored into a dll which makes it much more portable and modular and there are now more than two types of issue states as well as notices which can be used to tell you when a test is running that well take a long time.

 <br>

 ### How I feel about this<br>
+I really like these improvments and how much clarity they give to the user I dont really like how all the string now have to be const char* strings but there isnt much I can dow about that.

 <br>

 ### Evaluation of work<br>
+These improvments make the library much more user freindly and provides context to stalls in the testing should they occour but it can be more difficult to use as the strings are now char strings this can however be mitagates with C_str() should it need to be but there is however a maximum length to the string now as well of 1024 so nothing entered into any of the functions can excceced that.

 <br>

 ### Conclusion<br>
+Nothing can be done about the sting issue unfounetlly so apart from testing everything, because it all works with pointers, I do not think there is much else to do with this.

 <br>

 ### Next steps<br>
+Test everything and ask for more work.

 <br>